kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-23-psychedelic-orange-garfield.md

 The whole pitaka is structured like this.
 This means that you can get creative and link different palaces and rooms and images within rooms together not in a linear way, but like a fractal.

 To use our example above, maybe the last image in the first of our eight rooms of the 'eightfold path' palace, the right view / four truths room, is a doll house with eight rooms, to symbolise the eightfold path.
-As you lean over to look into the dollhouse you realise it's a model of the very building you are standing in, the 'eightfold path' building'.
+As you lean over to look into the dollhouse you realise it's a model of the very building you are standing in, the 'eightfold path' building.
 You look into the first room and see yourself looking into a dollhouse.

 Trippy.